echeran/smile-of-murugan/webbook/chapter06.md

-# THE THEORY OF "INTERIOR LANDSCAPE"
+# The Theory Of "Interior Landscape"

 In this chapter I shall deal in detail and in a more formalized manner with the remarkable and to a very great extent independent